logo

 Reflecting.

 I really enjoyed working on this app.
-Getting to take an idea from concept to creation was an invaluable experience and increased my teamwork skills as well.
-In the future, I hope to improve this app even more by testing it with other users.
+Getting to take an idea from concept to creation was an invaluable experience and improved my teamwork skills, paving the way for future collaboration.